jmuxfeldt/TabbedView/README.md

 # TabbedView
-A Quark for the SuperCollider porgramming Language
+A Quark for the SuperCollider Programming Language

 deprecated.
 Please use TabbedView2 instead. an array of CompositeViews (or ScrollViews) with tabs for switching